-The project is funded under the EM&T Market Assessments and Technology Assessment investment categories, as there are elements of both research goals in this study.
-The Market Assessments category is designed to create a better understanding of the emerging innovation and developments of new consumer markets for DR-enabling technologies and an awareness of consumer trends for smart devices.
-The Technology Assessments category assesses and reviews the performance of DR-enabling technologies through lab and field tests and demonstrations designed to verify or enable DR technical capabilities.
+The project is funded under the EM&T Market Assessments and Technology Assessments investment categories, as there are elements of both research goals in this study.
+The Market Assessments category is designed to create a better understanding of the emerging innovation and developments of new consumer markets for load management-enabling technologies and an awareness of consumer trends for smart devices.
+The Technology Assessments category assesses and reviews the performance of load management-enabling technologies through lab and field tests and demonstrations designed to verify or enable DR technical capabilities.